BradNichol/Brain/book-notes/java-a-beginners-guide/chapter-03-program-control-statements/README.md

 The break statement can be used in any of Java's loop types, and it can also be used in nested loops.
 Note, inside a nested loop, the break will only apply to the innermost loop it is actioned on.
 {% endhint %}

+You can also use a label with break statements, to break from a particular part of a loop into another part of the loop.
+Due to differing opinions on usage (similar but better than goto), and it's lack of usage in many programs, I won't make further notes on it.

+### continue